SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/partner/remove-user.md

     > [!TIP]
     > Alternatively, click the link below the **horizontal OR bar** to [review and update all your technical contacts][1].

 6. Click **Reassign and Remove** to finalize the process.
-(The button stays grayed out util all reassignments are OK.)
+(The button stays grayed out until all reassignments are OK.)

 ## Related content